-- NUR 1116 LPN-TO-RN Mobility Tract Transition Course.
+- NUR 1116 LPN-TO-RN Mobility Track Transition Course.
 This course assists the Licensed Practical Nurse with transition into the Associate Degree Nursing Program.
 The course focuses on promotion of health and prevention of illness based on concepts and practices consistent with the role of the registered nurse.
 The nursing process is introduced as the foundation for provision of care.
 Clinical competencies are assessed, developed, and expanded throughout the course.
-Prerequisites: Admission to the LPN-to-RN Mobility Track; ENG 1113; PSY 1513; EPY 2533; SOC 2113, BIO 2514, and BIO 2524.
-Corequisites: BIO 2924.
-(6,3,9) - NUR 1210 Nursing-Promotion of Health/Prevention of Illness II.
+Prerequisites: Admission to the LPN-to-RN Mobility Track; ENG 1113; ENG 1123; PSY 1513; EPY 2533; BIO 2514, and BIO 2524.
+(6,4,6) - NUR 1210 Nursing-Promotion of Health/Prevention of Illness II.
 This course continues the focus on promotion of health and prevention of illness in communities, families, and individuals across the lifespan.
 Emphasis is on nursing concepts related to reproductive health, normal maternal/newborn, prevention of illness, mental health concepts, and pharmacology.
 Advanced psychomotor skills for providing nursing care to clients are introduced.
 Clinical opportunities are provided in a variety of health care and community settings.
-Prerequisites: NUR 1100, NUR 1110.
+Prerequisites: BIO 2514, BIO 2524, ENG 1113, PSY 1513, EPY 2533, NUR 1100, NUR 1110.
 Corequisites: NUR 1200.
 (10,6,12) - NUR 2011 Diet Therapy (Nursing Elective).
-This course augments the content of the ADN curriculum in the area of diet therapy.
-The course includes diet therapy and its relation to the treatment of diseases and/or conditions requiring special diets.
+This course discusses diet therapy and its relation to the treatment of diseases and/or conditions requiring special diets.
 The roles of health care providers when providing nutritional therapy are discussed.
 Prerequisites: NUR 1110.
 (1,1,0) - NUR 2031 Holistic Nursing (Nursing Elective).
 This course integrates the art and science of caring and healing.
 It consists of seminar discussions of holistic practice and interventions, demonstrations, and experiential sessions to foster a better understanding of a holistic perspective in nursing practice and daily living.
 This course assists students to comprehend the meaning of a holistic perspective in theory, practice and life fulfillment.
 (1,1,0) - NUR 2310 Nursing-Provision of Care I. This course focuses on the care of individuals, families, and communities.
 Components include commonalties of care, psychopathology and disease processes.
 Emphasis is placed on care of individuals across the life span at various points on the health-illness continuum and in a variety of settings.
-Prerequisites: NUR 1210, NUR 1200, BIO 2924, ENG 1123 (Mobility Track students may take ENG 1123 with NUR 2310).
+Prerequisites: BIO 2514, BIO 2524, BIO 2924, ENG 1113, ENG 1123, PSY 1513, EPY 2533, NUR 1100, NUR 1110, NUR 1200, NUR 1210.
 Corequisites: NUR 2300.
-(10,6,12) - NUR 2401 Nursing-Professional Development IV.
-This course is a continuation of NUR 1100, 1200 and 2300 and is designed to facilitate participation of fourth semester nursing students in activities of professional nursing development.
-The course encourages leadership, group participation and awareness of current trends and legislation affecting nursing practice.
-One (1) hour of credit is awarded upon completion of NUR 1100, NUR 1200, NUR 2300 and NUR 2401.
-(1,0,1)

-- NUR 2410 Nursing-Provision of Care II.
+(10,6,12) - NUR 2410 Nursing-Provision of Care II.
 This course continues the focus on the care of the individuals, families and communities.
 Components include commonalties of care and disease processes.
 Emphasis is placed upon caring for multiple individuals across the life span at various points on the health-illness continuum and in a variety of settings.
 A clinical preceptorship focusing on transition into professional practice is included.
-Prerequisites: NUR 2310, NUR 2300, SPT 1113, SOC 2113.
+Prerequisites: BIO 2514, BIO 2524, BIO 2924, ENG 1113, ENG 1123, PSY 1513, EPY 2533, SPT 1113, SOC 2113, NUR 1100, NUR 1110, NUR 1200, NUR 1210, NUR 2300, NUR 2310.
 Corequisites: NUR 2401, NUR 2411.
-(10,6,12) - NUR 2411 Nursing-Leadership and Management.
-This course focuses on principles of leadership and management that will assist the student to function as a registered nurse.
-The elements of leadership and delegation are incorporated as they relate to coordinating the care of clients.
-Prerequisites: NUR 2310, NUR 2300.
+(10,6,12) - NUR 2421 Nursing-Comprehensive Seminar.
+This course focuses on effective utilization of clinical reasoning necessary for professional nursing practice.
+The student is expected to participate in discussions of case studies, clinical simulations and strategies for NCLEX-RN® testing.
+Through diagnostic testing, students will assess their individual strengths and weaknesses in nursing knowledge and remediate in areas needing improvement.
+Prerequisites: BIO 2514, BIO 2524, BIO 2924, ENG 1113, ENG 1123, PSY 1513, EPY 2533, SPT 1113, SOC 2113, NUR 1100, NUR 1110, NUR 1200, NUR 1210, NUR 2300, NUR 2310.
 Corequisites: NUR 2410, NUR 2401 (1,1,0)